openssl/tools/test-tools/README.md

 ## Use

+The first argument names the test to update.
+It matches the `.c` file it generates artifacts for, e.g. `crltest` for `test/crltest.c` and `ocsptest` for `test/ocsptest.c`.
+After that comes the generator subcommand.
+Run `--help` at any level to see what is available and the parameters each subcommand takes:

+    uv run ossl-test-tools --help
+    uv run ossl-test-tools crltest --help
+    uv run ossl-test-tools ocsptest --help

+The generator subcommands take a `--source` pointing at the `.c` file to rewrite, and `all` regenerates every artifact for that test:

-    uv run ossl-test-tools crltest all      --source path/to/crltest.c uv run ossl-test-tools crltest indirect --source path/to/crltest.c uv run ossl-test-tools crltest alt-ta   --source path/to/crltest.c uv run ossl-test-tools crltest no-chain --source path/to/crltest.c
+    uv run ossl-test-tools crltest all       --source path/to/crltest.c uv run ossl-test-tools crltest indirect  --source path/to/crltest.c uv run ossl-test-tools ocsptest all      --source path/to/ocsptest.c

-Each subcommand has its own `--help`.
+`pem-to-c` formats a PEM file as a C declaration and prints it to stdout, for one-off pasting:

+    uv run ossl-test-tools pem-to-c some.pem --name kSomething

 ## Adding a new variable

-Add an empty placeholder to the .c file:
+Add an empty placeholder to the `.c` file:

     static const char *kSomething[] = {};